apinf/ml-rest/README.md

 ## Machine Learning User Interface(s)

+### Orange3
 [Orange3](https://orange.biolab.si/): machine learning user interface with drag and drop modelling, visualization, data management and more.

 - based on scikit-learn
 - open issue for REST API design: https://github.com/biolab/orange3/issues/1419
 - may need a web-based UI widget library

+While Orange3 has a user interface, it is based on the Qt framework.
+This design decision means Orange3 is primarily relegated to Desktop usage.
+It may be desirable to build a web native user interface, so that no end-user download is necessary (aside from a web browser) to use the software .

 ## Machine Learning REST Interface(s)
 - [Protocols and Structures for Inference Machine Learning as a Service](http://psikit.net/) - an architecture for presenting machine learning algorithms, their inputs (data) and outputs (predictors) as resource-oriented RESTful web services in order to make machine learning technology accessible to a broader range of people than just machine learning researchers.
   - [JavaScript client](https://github.com/psi-project/client)
   - [sklearn wrapper](https://github.com/psi-project/sklearn-wrapper)

-## User Interface

-While Orange3 has a user interface, it is based on the Qt framework.
-This design decision means Orange3 is primarily relegated to Desktop usage.
-It may be desirable to build a web native user interface, so that no end-user download is necessary (aside from a web browser) to use the software .

-### General UI widgets
+## General UI widgets
 To build out the overall user interface, we can select an existing JS UI framework, such as:

 - [Onsen UI](https://onsen.io/): mobile friendly UI framework with many common widgets
 - [jQuery UI](http://jqueryui.com/)

-### Graph/data flow widgets
+## Graph/data flow widgets
 Following the conventions in the Orange3 user interface, ML sequences can be modeled as data flows.
 To facilitate this type of modelling/interation, we can build on an existing JavaScript UI framework such as the following:

 - [mxGraph](https://github.com/jgraph/mxgraph)

-### Flow-based programming environments
+## Flow-based programming environments
 There are some programming environments that support a flow-based visual workflow.
 The following examples are open-source, and run in aweb browser:

 - [NodeRed](http://nodered.org/) is a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.